What Are Valuation Principles in Accounting?

 Current cost gives an alternative measurement base.
 Assets are carried out at the amount of cash or cash equivalent that would have to be paid if the same asset was purchased currently.
 Liabilities are recorded at the amount of cash that would have been payable if liabilities were to be settled immediately.

 For example, Mr X purchased a machine on 1st January 2010 at $ 200000.
 As per the historical cost method, it will be recorded at $200000 in the books of accounts, i.e. at the acquisition price.
 Now as of 1.1.2011, he found that it would cost $500000 to purchase a similar machine at present.
-As per current cost, the approach asset will be recorded at $500000.
+As per the current cost, the approach asset will be recorded at $500000.

 Realisable Value

 As per the realisable value approach, assets are carried out at the amount of cash or cash equivalent that could currently be obtained by selling the asset at the current time.
-Liabilities are carried out the amount that would be needed to settle the liability immediately.
+Liabilities are carried out by the amount that would be needed to settle the liability immediately.

 Suppose Mr X found that he can get $450000 is he sold the asset purchased on 1st January 2010.
 Also, let there is a loan of $ 100000, and the lender is ready to waive off $2000 if the loan is repaid immediately.

 Here machine should be recorded at $450000 and the loan amount to be carried out at $98000.
-However, this valuation approach is not followed until the entity is going concern, i.e. this approach is generally followed at the time of liquidation of companies when the entity ceases to be going concern.
+However, this valuation approach is not followed until the entity is going concern, i.e. this approach is generally followed at the time of liquidation of companies when the entity ceases to be a going concern.

 Present Value